cwise24/snopsy/docs/module2/9_pipeline.rst

   git commit -m "start pipeline" git push -u git@gitlab.com:<your_gitlab_username>/snopsy.pipeline.git

 The figure below shows our new pipeline completed.
-You can click on the commit hash to view changes and in the blue box you will be able to download artifacts (if any) generated.
+You can click on the commit hash (green box) to view changes and in the blue box you will be able to download artifacts (if any) generated.

 .. figure:: imgs/pipeline2.png